theUncanny/edna/src/note-help.md

 On other computers:

-- context menu: `Notes storage / Open notes in directory`
+- context menu: `Notes storage / Switch to notes in directory`
 - pick the same directory

 Please note that that the last written version wins.
 If you switch really quickly between computers, before the directory with notes has been replicated, you might over-write previous content.